Linux Setup JMeter Test Environment

 InfluxDB shell version: 1.7.10

-Create database jmeter_t2 View databases Switch database: use jmeter_t2 Create user “admin” with password ‘admin’ and all privileges View Users
+Create database: create database jmeter_t2 View databases: show databases Switch to database: use jmeter_t2 Create user: create user "admin" with password 'admin' with all privileges View users: show users

 > show users